There’s been a good amount of WP drama lately for various reasons, but one of the most important ones is struggling.

 - I’m happy to put up something quickly for a friend who needs a simple and easy solution that’s not business critical, they’re just starting and have zero budget.
 Also, I’m incredibly happy that WordPress is easy to set up, since that helps students and people from all around the world to get started quickly.

 - But business solutions cost money.
-And custom websites, plugins, platforms are expensive – because a good end solution requires real development chops and experience in different niches – performance optimization, security, marketing, user experience and many other fields.
+And custom digital platforms, plugins, platforms are expensive – because a good end solution requires real development chops and experience in different niches – performance optimization, security, marketing, user experience and many other fields.

 That said, devaluing the experience of developers who happen to use WordPress is wrong.
 Because this leads to a large percentage of terrible themes, broken plugins, tons of non-satisfied customers paying non-experienced people for cheap assignments.